Phani-Srivatsav/MLPR-LAB-5_PHANI-SRIVATSAV/README.md

 ## Objective
 The goal of this lab is to detect faces in images and group similar faces using clustering techniques.
-We use OpenCV for face detection and K-Means clustering to group faces based on color features.

 ##  Tools & Libraries Used